Return to the main TTYtter page

 user application.
 Other routines may also be utilized, but are not guaranteed

 to maintain compatible naming or calling convention in future versions.
+They

-- &descape (argument 1: data, [optional] argument 2: Unicode
+- &descape (argument 1: data, [optional] argument 2: entity

 mode)

-escaped UTF-8 characters into their correct form, and return the
+escaped UTF-8 characters into their correct/desired form

-de-escaped data.
 If the data contains UTF-8 entities and UTF-8 is disabled

 with -seven, then the entities are rendered as dots ('.').
-If

-optional
+If optional

 argument 2 is true, then UTF-8 entities are rendered in HTML "ampersand" form,